pschool-in/curriculum/content/grammar/new-topics/idioms.md

 3. To be able to use very commonly used idioms while communicating.

 ### Reading Notes
- An idiom is an expression, a word or a phrase that doesn't mean excatly what the words say.
-It is also known as idiomatic expression.
-For example "its raining cats and dogs", it doesn't mean that cats and dogs are falling from sky, but it is a metaphorical expression that means that its raining heavily.
+ An idiom is an expression, a word or a phrase that doesn't mean exactly what the words say.
+It is also known as an idiomatic expression.
+For example "it's raining cats and dogs", doesn't mean that cats and dogs are falling from sky, but it is a metaphorical expression that means that it is raining heavily.

  Some commonly used idioms and their meanings are given below:

  1. Piece of cake - means something is very easy to do
  2. Call names - means to tease someone by using unpleasant names
  3. ABC - means elementary knowledge
- 4. Apple of one's eye - means Valuable things
+ 4. Apple of one's eye - means valuable things
  5. Crocodile tears - artificial tears or hypocritical tears
  6. A feather in one's cap - an honour
  7. A man of letters - a literary man
  8. Black sheep - unaccepted group member
  9. Copy cat - someone copies another
- 10. Early bird - someone who wakes up ealry
+ 10. Early bird - someone who wakes up early

 Usage of the above mentioned idioms in a sentence:

 1. I love to draw a scenery for you, it will be a piece of cake.
 2. My daughter is upset because some kids in her school call her names.
-3. I don't know ABC of cricket.
+3. I don't know the ABC of cricket.
 4. My son is apple of my eye.
 5. He shed crocodile tears in front of his teachers.
 6. A century in a test match is a feather in one's cap.